DawChihLiou/ReactNativeFlexDemo/README.md

 # ReactNativeFlexDemo

+### Purpose
+Simple demonstration of React Native's approach of styling and review changes with Live Reload.

 ### What is it
 React Native Flex Demo is a simple example of how to use Flexbox for React Native development.